Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 Many online searches for “hydrated lime in chicken coop” lead to dangerous and incorrect advice.
 Hydrated lime (calcium hydroxide) is not the same as barn lime and is extremely dangerous to chickens.

 You may hear that large, commercial poultry operations sometimes use hydrated lime as a disinfectant.
 This is a highly controlled, industrial process done only in empty, cleaned-out barns between flocks.
 The caustic lime is applied and left for a set time to kill pathogens before being neutralized and thoroughly aired out.
-It is never used with birds present and is not a safe or appropriate practice for a backyard coop environment (as detailed in this USDA technical report on hydrated lime).
+It is never used with birds present and is not a safe or appropriate practice for a backyard coop environment.

 Sourcing and Label Verification